 Gather vital records about your family in order to conduct a trace of your Navajo ancestry.
 These records include the names of ancestors, their dates of birth, marriages and deaths, the places they lived, their brothers and sisters, and their tribal affiliation.

-Seek help from the National Archives and Records Administration.
-A number of other offices, like the Office of Navajo Tribal Records, are at your disposal to help locate documents and establish a line of Navajo ancestry.
+Reach out to the National Archives and Records Administration and the U.S. Department of the Interiors Division of Tribal Government Services to help locate documents and establish a line of Navajo ancestry.

 Determine whether your ancestors are on an official tribal roll or census (the original list of tribal members listed in the Navajo constitution) by contacting the National Archives and Records Administration or the Tribal Enrollment branch of the Bureau of Indian Affairs.

 Contact the tribe directly once you have acquired the proper documents in order to find out if they have records of your ancestors.
 Likewise, membership will only be given by contacting the Navajo Nation as detailed membership criteria are set forth in the Navajo tribal constitution.
 You can find contact information at navajo.org, or reach the Navajo Nation's Washington Office at (928) 871-6386 or at email@example.com.

 How to Prove That You're Cherokee

 How to Become a Member of Native Tribes

 How to Find Someone in Scotland